Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Introduction

-In this work we will refer to the following corrections to the standard GLV calculation: \begin{enumerate} \item \emph{All-path-length (APL) corrections}, which relax the large separation distance approximation by accounting for contributions from all possible scattering distances. \item \emph{Sub-eikonal corrections}, which retain correction terms to the $1/P^+$ expansion, analogous to capturing the finite formation time effects in the radiative case. \end{enumerate}
+In this work we will refer to the following corrections to the standard GLV calculation: \begin{enumerate} \item \emph{All-path-length (APL) corrections}, which relax the large separation distance approximation by accounting for contributions from all possible scattering distances. \item \emph{Sub-Regge corrections}, which retain $1/P^+$ correction terms to the Regge kinematics, analogous to capturing the finite formation time effects in the radiative case. \end{enumerate}

-We will apply each of these corrections in turn, as well as simultaneously, showing clearly that, corrections to the APL result moderate the effect of the APL correction.This result suggests that the full radiative APL result may be moderated by the inclusion of a sub-eikonal correction (See \cref{fig:vsL} and \cref{fig:vsPpplot}) (a task which is well beyond the scope of the present work).
+We present the APL correction computed under both standard Regge and improved (Sub-Regge) kinematics.
+The results demonstrate that adopting the improved kinematics leads to a moderation of the APL correction, suggesting that the full radiative APL result may be similarly moderated upon the inclusion of Sub-Regge kinematical corrections (see \cref{fig:vsL} and \cref{fig:vsPpplot}), a treatment which lies beyond the scope of the present work.

-In this work, we also highlight the crucial role of unitarity.
-Because we are calculating corrections to the momentum broadening distribution, our results must remain consistent with unitarity, as in the original GLV broadening calculation.
-In particular, unitarity imposes constraints on sub-eikonal corrections: simply relaxing the eikonal approximation without care can lead to unitarity violation.
-For a detailed discussion of unitarity preservation, see \cref{Unitarity}, and for how we computed a sub-eikonal result consistent with unitarity, see \cref{SUBunitarity}.